macaw-cad/sxa-umbrella/readme.md

 # Introduction

-The roots of SXA Umbrella lie in the [SXACLI-enhancements]() project where we embraced the SXA CLI tooling provided by Sitecore that provided a developer-first approach for our front-end developers in SXA development.
-The out-of-the-box SXA CLI functionality was insufficient for our development workflow so we extended it with an extensive set of additional functionality to support the team development cycle.
+The roots of SXA Umbrella lie in the [SXACLI-enhancements](https://github.com/macaw-interactive/SXACLI-enhancements) project where we embraced the SXA CLI tooling provided by Sitecore that provided a developer-first approach for our front-end developers in SXA development.
+Because the out-of-the-box SXA CLI functionality was insufficient for our development workflow we extended it with an extensive set of additional functionality to support the team development cycle.
 The SXACLI-enhancement project was built on top of the code-base of SXA CLI and was limited to handle a single SXA theme and the creation of rendering variants using Scriban for a single SXA site.
 This approach was too limited for our SXA projects, so we decided to do a complete rewrite of the code-base to support the creation of multiple **themes**, **base themes**, **theme extensions**, **grids**, and **rendering variant** collections for multiple sites (for example a shared site and multiple other sites).

 # SXA Umbrella enhancements over standard SXA CLI

 The out-of-the-box SXA CLI is a bit limited.
 It only supports a single gulp task, this task sync's all changes made in the project to Sitecore.
-So only if you change something it will be deployed to Sitecore. in SXA Umbrella we provide a huge set of enhanced features
+So only if you change something it will be deployed to Sitecore. in SXA Umbrella we provide a huge set of enhanced features:

 ## Support for a team development cycle